16 knitted wild animals free patterns to choose from. From an armadillo, beaver, elephant, flamingo, goose, hedgehog, octopus, robin to turtle.

 Amanda’s Stuffy Owl

 Knit in one piece.
-The eyes and beak are added after knitting using duplicate stitch.
+The eyes and beak are added after knitting using the duplicate stitch.
 No tricky colourwork here although the chart is given if you want to try that.
 The project is knitted flat and the pieces are sewn together.

 This pattern is available at http://www.loveknitting.com/stuffy-owl-knitting-pattern-by-amanda-berry